turingschool/mod-0-project-be/final_prep/README.md

 - [ ] [Create a profile on Turing Community Connect by following these directions](https://docs.google.com/document/d/1vpyKGu92l1HGkJzULNcyyE72946f4QO1DhQgIz3v1E0/edit?usp=sharing)
 - [ ] Complete the [Mentorship DTR Prep](https://gist.github.com/ericweissman/51965bdcbf42970d43d817818bfaef3c)
-  - [ ] Add link to your gist here:
+  - [ ] Add link to your gist here: [Here's the link to my Mentorship DTR Prep gist](https://gist.github.com/jusrez/0dfe7f14d65b2a8093cec16452052acf)

 ## Lesson Prep

 You've learned a lot about how to take strong notes during Mod 0.
 Show us your skills while you learn how to pre-teach content for your first lesson in Mod 1!

 - [ ] Complete the [Pre Teaching Practice exercise](https://gist.github.com/ericweissman/0036e8fe272c02bd6d4bb14f42fd2f79) gist
-  - [ ] Add a link to your gist here:
+  - [ ] Add a link to your gist here: [Here's the link to my Lesson Prep gist](https://gist.github.com/jusrez/d0d96d22d0d29ae34917a4e0d67c0d30)

 ## Group Work Prep

 As part of Turing's project-based learning approach, you will often be working in pairs or larger groups.
 In order to set yourself (and your team) up for success, it is important to ensure you are prepared to be an equitable contributor and teammate.

 - [ ] Complete the [DTR Guiding Questions](https://gist.github.com/ericweissman/c56f3a98cdce761808c21d498a52f5c6)
-  - [ ] Add a link to your gist here:
+  - [ ] Add a link to your gist here: [Here's the link to my Group Work Prep gist](https://gist.github.com/jusrez/8b5d2e2fe5ab81bf5197ccd5dae7be7e)

 ## Mod 0 Project Submission